 - Kinesio Taping® to reduce pain and inflammation and allow you to participate in sports or work while your body heals

 - Blood flow restriction training to offer your shoulder a low-intensity exercise with high-intensity results

 - Trigger point dry needling to target harder-to-reach irritated muscles, ligaments, and tendons to stimulate blood flow

 - Posture correction to ensure you do not contribute to your injuries or heal improperly

 - Injury prevention so you do not lose your active lifestyle in the future

-- Other safe, effective treatment methods to increase and maintain your mobility
+- Other safe, effective exercises to increase and maintain your mobility

-Missouri Revised Statute §334.506 requires a prescription to attend physical therapy appointments, so you need to reach out to your New Melle, MO doctor to see if physical therapy is rights for your shoulder pain.
-Our professional physical and occupational therapists are responsible and work closely with your primary care physician to ensure you are getting the care that is safe for your condition.
+Missouri Law states that you need a prescription for physical therapy, so you need to reach out to your New Melle, MO physician to see if physical therapy is rights for your shoulder pain.
+Our licensed physical and occupational therapists work alongside your primary care physician to ensure your treatment plan fits into your overall treatment plan.

 New Melle, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is imperative to not only living our every day life, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for our New Melle, MO clients by developing evidence-backed treatment plans based on your injury, pain level, age, and desired activity level.
+Optimal movement health is important to not only living our every day life, but to doing the things we love.
+At Axes, we focus on positive outcomes for New Melle, MO residents by developing evidence-backed treatment plans catered to your injury, pain level, age, and how physically active you need to be.
 You do not have to delay in getting back to the activities you love and a pain-free life.
-Request an appointment through our website or reach out to our location most convenient for you.
+Request an appointment through our website or find the location most convenient for you.